Combining the Silhouette and Skeleton Data for Gait Recognition: Proposed method

 \subsection{Fully Connected Graph Convolution}

-Under the spatial modeling in Equation \ref{eq:1}, in order to learn long-range dependencies, current methods \citep{liu2020disentangling} employ multi-scale graph convolution with multiple adjacency matrixes to aggregate information of distant neighbors.
-Concretely, k-adjacency matrix of the graph that defines the connections between the current joint and its k-hop neighbors is first adopted to learn the dependencies at different scales, then all features are summed followed by an activation function and sent into the temporal convolution operator.
-The k-adjacency matrix can be formulated as
+In current GCN-based works~\cite{liu2020disentangling}, to learn long-range dependencies, multi-scale graph convolution with multiple adjacency matrices are used to aggregate information of distant neighbors.
+The graph convolution can be formulated as